 Best of Sitka Tour

 This unique excursion explores the best of Sitka, the former "Russian" capital city of Alaska.
-It includes a wildlife tour through the Alaska Raptor Center, a visit to the Sitka National Historical Park and a stop at the Fortress of the Bears.
+It includes a wildlife tour through the Alaska Raptor Center, a visit to the Sitka National Historical Park and a stop at the Fortress of the Bear.

 The Raptor Center operates with bird care professionals assisted by volunteers to rescue birds, provide them with rehabilitative care and hopefully release them back into the wild.
 After your introduction to the center, a presentation with one of the center's educational birds will take place.
 Time will be available to view the flight center, clinic window, outside deck habitat areas and gift shop.